-SECTION 8.05 NURSING HOMES, SENIOR ASSISTED LIVING FACILITIES, AND CONVALESCENT CENTERS
+SECTION 8.04 NURSING HOMES, SENIOR ASSISTED LIVING FACILITIES, AND CONVALESCENT CENTERS

-A. The minimum lot area must be no less than fifteen hundred square feet per bed or one acre, whichever is greater.

-- B. The lot location must be such that at least one parcel line abuts an arterial or collector street.
+- A. The minimum lot area must be no less than fifteen hundred square feet per bed or one acre, whichever is greater. - B. The lot location must be such that at least one parcel line abuts an arterial or collector street.
 More than one point of vehicle ingress and egress must be provided directly from said street. - C. Ambulance entrances must be screened from adjacent residential areas in accordance with the standards set forth in Article 12, Landscaping and Screening. - D. Senior assisted living facility.
-Where such facilities contain individual dwelling units with kitchen facilities, the density requirements in Table 8.05.D will apply.
-Where facilities do not contain kitchen facilities within individual dwelling units, the lot area per bed is four hundred square feet.
+The minimum floor area requirements indicated in Table 8.04 apply.

-Table 8.05.D - Senior Assisted Living Minimum Floor Area
+Table 8.04 - Senior Assisted Living Minimum Floor Area

 Dwelling Unit Size Assisted Living Unit

 Studio 250

 One bedroom 400

 Two bedroom 650

 Each additional bedroom 150